Topical corticosteroids are a type of steroid medicine applied directly to the skin to reduce inflammation and irritation.

 - Cushing's syndrome

 This is not a full list of all the possible side effects.
-For more information on side effects, see the leaflet that comes with your medication.
+For more information on side effects, see the leaflet that comes with the medicine.

 Reporting side effects